What Is Wind Energy? What Is Wind Energy? What Is Wind Energy?

 Everything you need to know about wind energy.

 The growth of wind energy, combined with more public demand for clean energy and the declining costs of producing it, has led to a clean energy revolution across America.
-More power from sustainable energy sources like wind at an affordable price?
-That’s a win-win solution for us and the planet!
+Creating more power from sustainable energy sources like wind at an affordable price is a win-win solution for us and the planet!

 Watch this quick 2-minute video about how wind energy works: